Skip to main content

 ________________________________________

-[1] Rainfall varies quite a bit throughout the Paso Robles region.
-The JUSTIN Estate vineyard, 18 miles to the west of the town center, averages closer to 30 inches of rain while parts of eastern Paso average less than 8 inches.
+[1] Rainfall varies widely throughout the Paso Robles region.
+The JUSTIN Estate vineyard, 18 miles west of the town center, averages closer to 30 inches of rain, while parts of eastern Paso average less than 8 inches.